 Goring CE Primary: Curriculum Intent: Computing

-At Goring CE Primary, we will provide children with a high-quality, progressive computing curriculum, delivered through regular, engaging computing sessions.
-Each child leaves Goring with a strong understanding of the ever-changing digital world – and how to navigate it in a safe and socially responsible way.
+At Goring CE Primary, we provide children with an ambitious, high-quality, progressive computing curriculum, delivered through regular, engaging computing sessions.
+Each child leaves Goring Primary with a strong understanding of the ever-changing digital society – and how to navigate it in a safe and socially responsible way.

 We are committed to providing our children with opportunities to explore the three main areas of the computing curriculum: computer science (programming and understanding how digital systems work), information technology (using computer systems to store, retrieve and send information), and digital literacy (evaluating digital content and using technology safely and respectfully).
 The objectives within each of these strands are carefully planned to ensure the development of knowledge, and progression of skills, from EYFS through to Year 6.
 Our curriculum ensures that pupils build on their previous years learning, and provides opportunities for our children to apply and practise their new skills in a range of curriculum areas throughout the year.